 • MSPE

-• A formal personal statement letter describing your experience, interest, and career goals in pain management
+• A formal personal statement letter describing your experience, interest, and career goals in pain medicine

 • Minimum of three letters of recommendation